 Freemantle Media want to adapt Train Lord for a web series with Mol writing it.

-Train Lord was sold to Penguin Michael Joseph in 2021 and published in July 2022.
+Train Lord was acquired by Penguin Michael Joseph in 2021 and published in July 2022.

 Editorial Director Jillian Taylor said, ‘Train Lord is a stunning piece of non-fiction that upends all the tropes of the illness memoir.
 Oliver’s emotional journey back to health explores what it truly means to feel at home in one’s body.
 Illuminating an illness that affects millions but which remains widely misunderstood, this book is about the darkness of depression, but it is also ultimately about survival and redemption.
 Oliver is an astonishingly brave writer, and we are so delighted to be publishing his book and launching a very exciting career.’